Day 1: Wednesday 10 July

 16:00 - 17:00

-The financial pressures facing the sector has left some authorities “cutting into the bone”, with negative impacts on outcomes for residents and the organisations.
-Whilst unavoidable for authorities in profound financial difficulty, but are opportunities for more positive savings being missed elsewhere?
+The financial pressures facing the sector have left some authorities “cutting into the bone”, with negative impacts on both residents and the organisations themselves.
+This may be unavoidable in authorities who are fighting for survival, but are there still more positive alternatives available?
+How do we get the right ambition behind medium-term financial planning, and build confidence and capability into delivery?

-IMPOWER will highlight two client case studies to illustrate positive responses to these challenges:
+IMPOWER will highlight two client case studies to illustrate positive responses to these challenges.
+Tameside MBC is actively taking a “good savings” approach and protecting space for ambitious, outcome-based transformation even in a challenging and volatile environment.

 Public Trust